tamimhasan404/FFUF-Tips-And-Tricks/README.md

 ```
 ./ffuf -w /root/Desktop/SecLists-master/Discovery/Web-Content/raft-large-directories.txt -u https://xyz.com/FUZZ -e .html,.php,.txt,.pdf
 ```
 Sometimes it gives you valuable information.
-Which is maybe goldmine on your penetration testing/bug hunting.Choose extension base on your target.
+Which is maybe goldmine on your penetration testing/bug hunting.For this, you have to choose extension base on your target.

 ## Silent: